 Homologous recombination is an exchange between maternal and paternal DNA from homologous chromosomes.
 This process is one of the key aspects of sexual reproduction that allows species to overcome the process known as Muller's ratchet (Felsenstein 1974) - the inevitable decrease of haplotype fitness with time due to the accumulation of deleterious mutations.
 Recombination provides the opportunity to break linkage between beneficial and deleterious mutations, thus setting beneficial mutations free from the burden of linked deleterious mutations.
 However, recombinations may also break combinations of beneficial variants, thus reducing the overall fitness (Barton 1995; Charlesworth and Barton 1996; Otto 2009).
-This makes the homologous recombination itself and its rates a subject of interes
+This makes the homologous recombination itself and its rates a subject of interest equal to that for the mutational process.